david-pfx/PuzzleScriptNext/README.md

 * and ongoing development work inspired by its many users (like you).

 ## New Features and Fixes
-The latest version is Release v-24e01.
+The latest version is Release v-24f22.
-* Inline expansion of rules referring to the absence of an object by a relative reference now works correctly.
-For example: `late [ wall no wall:>:quarterTiles ] -> [ wall wall:>:fill ]`
+New fixes:
+* A child object that defines no sprite and/or colour inherits them from its parent (hat tricks).
+* The `share` link now targets the correct URL wherever it is hosted.

 Recent new features include the following.
 For detail see the documentation.
 * Level branching based on a LINK command, and a test program showing how it can be used.